cplager/PythonInductionTree/readme.md

 To use the tree,

 - Start your favorite python interpreter.
-I recommend using Jupyter notebooks.
+I recommend using Jupyter notebooks to run  [this notebook](backInductTree1.ipynb).
 - Import your new file
 - Create a new info object from your new file
 - Create a tree using factory from file and new info object